Things to do in enchanting Guanajuato City

 At La Gruta (the Grotto), you can soak in hot water that gushes from a tube high up in the wall of a rocky cave, approached via a dark tunnel, with steamy, chest-deep water at the end.

 Many line up for the chance to enjoy a natural water massage on their heads and shoulders.
-There are also a number of eateries, a boutique, bar, lap pool, and a large temescal (traditional Mexican steam bath) with mosaics built in.
+There are also a number of eateries, a boutique, a bar, a lap pool, and a large temescal with mosaics built in.